Compton light pressure and spectral imprint of relic radiation on cosmic electrons

 \textbf {\emph {Toolkit}}.
-A major tool in our investigation is a light pressure $F$ by a black-body isotropic radiation (in particular, CMB) on an electron.
-In a recent work [7] we derived a general, fully QED/relativistic formula for the force $F$ based on Lorentz transformation of an $arbitrary$ spectrum $\rho ( \epsilon )$ of (dimensionless) photon energies $\epsilon = \hbar \omega / m_0 c^2$ (here $m_0$ is the rest mass of an electron), in a preferred frame, $L$, where the radiation is isotropic, upon transition from that frames to the frame, $R$, where the particle is at rest.
+A major tool here is a light pressure $F$ by a black-body isotropic radiation (in particular, CMB) on an electron.
+In [7] we derived a general QED/relativistic formula for $F$ based on Lorentz transformation of an $arbitrary$ spectrum $\rho ( \epsilon )$ of (dimensionless) photon energies $\epsilon = \hbar \omega / m_0 c^2$ (here $m_0$ is the rest mass of an electron), in a frame, $L$, where the radiation is isotropic, upon transition from that frames to the frame, $R$, where the particle is at rest.
 The theory is valid also for any energy dependence of a cross-section $\sigma ( \epsilon )$ of scattering of an $\omega$-photon at a particle.
 For a particular case of

 (1) a black-body (Planck) radiation of an arbitrary temperature $T$, with its spectral, $\rho_{_{BB}}$, and total energy, $W_{_{BB}} = W_{_C} \int_0^\infty \epsilon \rho_{_{BB}} ( \epsilon ) d \epsilon$ densities in the $L$-frame being where $\theta = k_{_B} T / m_{_0} c^2$ is a dimensionless temperature (with $T = T_0 \approx 2.725 K$, and $\theta = \theta_0 \approx 0.534 \times 10^{-9}$ for present CMB), $k_{_B}$ is the Boltzmann constant, $W_{_C} = m_{0} c^2 / \lambda_{_C}^3 $ is a ``Compton energy density'', and $\lambda_{_C} = 2 \pi \hbar / m_0 c$ is the Compton wavelength, and